natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/telnetlib.rst

 Method ``expect`` allows you to specify a list with regular expressions.
 It works like pexpect but telnetlib always has to pass a list of regular expressions.

-You can then transfer byte strings or compiled regular expressions:
+You can then pass byte strings or compiled regular expressions:

 .. code:: python